0xbaaaadf8/chromeos-session/README.md

 Note that building the package will result in some warnings (and some errors if you omit some of the modifiers,) but they usually can be ignored.
 Also, you will not only generate the .deb package, but you will also build tar archives and other stuff.
 Those can be safely removed.

-## A list of GNU/Linux distributions that were tested
-All distributions listed here are in amd64 variations.

-* Ubuntu MATE 19.04

 ## Why does the project only support the amd64/x86_64 architecture?

 Google doesn't build 32-bit binaries.